ldlsegovia/organizer/README.md

 * `datetime`
 * `time`

-> Mostly are a wrapper of: `http://guides.rubyonrails.org/active_support_core_extensions.html#formatting` Check this out to see mask options.
+> Most are a wrapper of: `http://guides.rubyonrails.org/active_support_core_extensions.html#formatting` Check this out to see mask options.

 ##### Definition Example